oriolgual/reefpoints/source/posts/2015-08-05-building-json-api-endpoints-with-phoenix.md

 ## Consuming

-Ember Data not only expected to get JSON API format but also sends JSON API format back to the server when you are creating or updating.
-The attributes come in hyphenated and everythig is nested under `"data" => "attributes"`.
-Here is how I made life easier for me.
+Ember Data not only expects to get JSON API format but also sends JSON API format back to the server when you are creating or updating.
+The attributes keys come in hyphenated and everythig is nested under `"data" => "attributes"`.
+Here is how I made life easier for mmyself.

 I first wrote a new plug that deserializes all params that are coming in by forcing hyphenated keys to underscore format.
 It works recursively on